Volunteer in the Shelter

 Community Outreach Volunteers:

 Reaching out to the public to give them the tools they need to be responsible pet owners through outreach, education, training, and more.
 Helping people help pets.

 Description: Positions Vary.
 Examples include canvassing houses and making relationships that encourage spay/neuter, transporting dogs and cats from their homes to the ARL for their spay/neuter surgery

 Educating the public about pet welfare issues and responsible pet guardianship while promoting the human-animal bond.

 Description: Volunteer will work with ARL’s Humane Educator to assist in giving presentations in the community, tours at the ARL, and/or assisting with “Summer Rescuer’s Day Camps”.
-Volunteer may occasionally take a pre-approved animal to presentations and may also take their personal animal to presentations as approved by the Pet Behavior & Enrichment Manager.
-Dogs must have CGC or TDI certification.
+Volunteer may occasionally take a pre-approved animal to presentations and may also take their personal animal to presentations as approved by the Pet Behavior & Enrichment Manager (personal animals must have TheraPets certification).

 Qualifications: Volunteer must believe in the values and objectives of humane education, be comfortable speaking in front of groups and be able to interact well with children.
 Volunteer must be able to think on his/her feet and answer questions from an audience.
 Volunteer must be willing to read and become familiar with ARL humane education materials and be approved by the Humane Education Coordinator.

 Monitoring and collecting from donation banks in the local community and to recruit new locations.